bartvanhoey/AbpReplaceBasicTheme/README.md

 ## Replace Basic Bootstrap theme with Custom Bootstrap theme

-* Find yourself a a free Bootstrap theme on the internet.
+* Find yourself a free Bootstrap theme on the internet.
 In this example I use the  [SuperHero Bootstrap Theme](https://bootswatch.com/superhero/) I found on [bootswatch.com](https://bootswatch.com/).

 * Download and replace file **wwwroot\libs\bootstrap\css\bootstrap.min.css** in the **Volo.Abp.AspNetCore.Components.WebAssembly.Theming** project.